 If the authorized dealer is not only integrated into the sales organization of the principal, but also contractually obliged to surrender his customer file for use to the principal after departing, an analogous application of the provision for the compensatory commission of the commercial agent in Section 89b Commercial Code considering Directive 86/653/EEC, referred to as the Commercial Agent Directive, comes into question.

 The agreement itself should define the rights and obligations of the parties in detail and contain explicit provisions with regard to all points relevant to the contractual relationship.
 In addition to those with regard to the court of jurisdiction, the applicable law and other general provisions.
 These include in particular those

 - regarding the contract territory (territorial protection),

-- regarding the obligations of the entrepreneur, such as his obligation to supply and to advertise, regarding return obligations, regarding the obligation to assist the authorized dealer in setting up his business operation, etc.,
+- regarding the obligations of the principal, such as his obligation to supply and to advertise, regarding return obligations, regarding the obligation to assist the authorized dealer in setting up his business operation, etc.,